Perhaps the

 from the two centroids.
 For example, ,

-, and in the figure.
+in the figure.
 This set

 of points is always a line.